Down Payment And Closing Costs Required For Home Purchase

 Are Earnest Money Deposits Refundable

 Earnest money deposits can be refunded if the real estate purchase contract has contingencies.
+Contingencies are a home buyer’s right to get out of the purchase contract.
+Earnest money can be jeopardized if there are no contingencies.

 How Much Down Payment Is Required On Home Purchase